amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 * run the acceptance tests in parallel<sup>a</sup>
 * share expensive resources between tests<sup>a</sup>
   * if there are resources that take a long time to make, we could look at having this resource made once and sharing this instance between tests<sup>a</sup>
-* adhere to the test automation pyramid when determining how much of each test type to make
+* adhere to the test automation pyramid when determining how much of each test type to make<sup>d</sup>
+  * the most common type of automated test should be a unit test followed by the back-end functional tests followed by GUI tests
+* delete any redundant acceptance tests that don't add much value over already existing acceptance tests

 ## Sources
 a.
 Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 b.
 Beck, Kent and Andres, Cynthia.
 Extreme Programming Explained.
 Addison-Wesley, 2004.
 c.
 Feathers, Michael.
 Working Effectively with Legacy Code.
 Pearson Education, 2005.
+d.
+Wolff, Eberhard.
+A Practical Guide to Continuous Delivery.
+Addison-Wesley, 2017.